Townsend lost someone whose contributions to the town were larger than life this week with the death of Roy Shepherd.

 When Roy Shepherd spoke at a meeting, people listened.

 Among the many things for which he was known was his sense of humor.
 Fellow Townsend Harbor resident Marilyn MacEachern used to tell a story about Roy and the brick steamer.
 When Marilyn first moved to Townsend Harbor, Roy, she said, told her about a brick steamer that traveled along the Squannacook River each day at 5 p.m.
 The following day, she dutifully arrived at the harbor to see the ship.
 It never came.
 Roy had the last laugh since, 1.
 Townsend Harbor is not actually a harbor, and 2, a ship made of brick is unlikely to travel far.
+The trick Roy played on Marilyn brought her considerable delight over the years that followed.

 Folks in Pepperell may remember Roy as “Uncle Sam,” as he walked in that town’s July Fourth parades.
 His tall, gaunt figure and white beard suited the part perfectly.
 And anyone locally with a snowblower, lawn mower and such knows Shepherd Sales & Service in Townsend Harbor.